The First Rule Of Rhetoric: Let Us Start With The Basics Of Speaking.The fundamental role that is mostly neglected

 I had an otherwise very esteemed colleague who used to express himself regularly every 15 minutes.
 And he did this largely independently of the topic and the relevance of the personal contribution to it.
 He had read in a career guide that behavior would be good to progress with his career.

-With cause and effect it is sometimes such a thing.
+With cause and effect, it is sometimes such a thing.
 He has succeeded well with his career, and therefore he will probably consider this recommendation right.
 I think, however, that he was able to make a career with his other knowledge and skills.
-His contributions, however, were no joy for everyone else involved.
+His verbal contributions in meetings, however, were no pleasure for everyone else involved.
 It was a direct violation of the 1st rule of rhetoric: Who has nothing to say, better shut up!
 Or in the words of Abraham Lincoln: “It is better to remain silent and be suspected of being an idiot than to speak and thereby remove all doubts.

 So every speaker is invited to think about his or her intention beforehand.